Family Medicine Residency

 - In the stands: join 3,000 of your closest friends for a Northwoods League (collegiate) baseball game; in the winter you can switch to Midwest Junior League hockey

 - In the audience: take in performances by the La Crosse Symphony Orchestra or the La Crosse Community Theater; local venues also attract national touring performances of Broadway shows; headline performers and specialty events

-- In the classroom: La Crosse is also home to four diverse educational institutions each recognized for their academic programs (University of Wisconsin - La Crosse; Viterbo University (Catholic Franciscan); Western Technical College and a branch of Globe University)
+- In the classroom: La Crosse is also home to four diverse educational institutions each recognized for their academic programs (University of Wisconsin - La Crosse; Viterbo University (Catholic Franciscan) and Western Technical College

 - With your (new) friends: Pick a word, add "fest" to it and you will probably find people having a good time nearby (October-, River-, Irish-, Corn-, Butter-, and more)

 - For those times when your interests are a bit more "urban" you can easily fit in day or one-night trips to Minneapolis-St. Paul, Madison, Milwaukee, Green Bay, or Chicago.

 - We are a community-based, medical school sponsored residency program.
 This means we are housed and managed by our local medical center (Mayo Clinic Health System - Franciscan Healthcare), and are academically sponsored with the Mayo School of Graduate Medical Education.
 Mayo Clinic has an international reputation for excellence in medical education with over 2,400 residents and fellows in training during any given year.
 The LMFMR truly has the best of both worlds

 - A small program in a community hospital where family medicine residents have sole domain, while being sponsored with a world-renowned medical center.
 Your diploma will come from the Mayo School of Graduate Medical Education, just as any other Mayo-trained resident.